All you need to know about erectile dysfunction

 - Reduce alcohol consumption - ED is common in men who drink heavily .
 Alcohol not only reduces libido, but it also decreases blood volume and increases angiotensin, a hormone associated with ED.
 Sticking to below the recommended 14 units of alcohol per week could see an improvement in erectile function.

-- Avoid cycling - there is some evidence that cycling for long periods can cause compression of the genitals, leading to impaired vascular function .
+- Avoid long periods of cycling - there is some evidence that cycling for long periods can cause compression of the genitals, leading to impaired vascular function .
 If you are an avid cyclist, it could be worth cutting back to see if this improves your ED.